Sample-optimal learning of quantum states using gentle measurements: A gentle data-processing inequality

 \begin{theorem} Let $\mathcal{H} = \mathbb{C}^d$, $\mathcal{S}$ a set of quantum states that contains the pure states $\mathcal{S}_{pure}(\mathbb{C}^d)$ on $\mathbb{C}^d$.
 For $\alpha $ in $[0, \frac{1}{2})$ let $M $ belong to $ GM(\alpha, \mathcal{S})$.
 Then for any $\rho_1, \rho_2 $ in $\mathcal{S}$ it holds

 The second inequality holds up to a numerical constant for small $\alpha$. \end{theorem}

+While classical privacy mechanisms act like contractions on the space of probability distributions, gentle measurements act as contractions when transporting quantum states into classical likelihoods.
+The factor of contraction was shown to be of order $\alpha^2$ for classical privacy mechanisms in \cite{duchi2014localprivacydataprocessing} and here we generalize this result to quantum gentle measurements.

-\begin{proof} We obtain the data-processing inequality for gentle measurements by proving a data-processing inequality for quantum-differentially-private measurements and using the relation between the two.
+\begin{proof}[Proof of Theorem~\ref{thm::B3_C2}] We obtain the data-processing inequality for gentle measurements by proving a data-processing inequality for quantum-differentially-private measurements and using the relation between the two.
 Let $M \in GM(\alpha, \mathcal{S})$.
 By Lemma~\ref{lem::Gentle_eigenvalue_ratio}, we know that $M$ is $\delta$ quantum differential-private for

 Note that for a $\delta$ quantum differentially-private measurement $M$, we have

 where $E_y = M_y^*M_y$.
 Then we write for the symmetrized Kullback-Leibler-divergence

 Having shown the data-processing inequality for quantum differentially private measurements allows us now to easily show the analogous result for gentle measurements and the fact that